irtimaled/BoundingBoxOutlineReloaded/README.md

 The Maximum Y value configuration options have some special values, these are:-
 * -1 = the Y value of the players feet when the bounding boxes were activated.
 * 0 = the current Y value of the players feet.

-### In game

-*Note: In game editing is incomplete.*

-Forge provides a UI to edit configuration of mods - this mod provides the ability to control many aspects of the mods behaviour.
-On the home screen of Minecraft select the Mods button, select this mod and click on the config button.

-### Cfg file editing

 Open the config/BBOutlineReloaded.cfg file with your text editor of choice and change the settings.
 Simples!
 Minecraft (including servers) will need to be restarted for the settings to take effect.